locnnil/workshop/docs/explanation/interfaces/desktop-interface.rst

      desktop    ws/desktop-sdk:desktop :desktop   manual

-This means the host's Wayland/X11 socket is available inside the workshop:
+This means the host's display socket (Wayland, X11 or both) is available inside the workshop:

 .. code-block:: console